The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4: Applications

 \begin{proof} The geometry of $\Delta_+$ is $2$-simply connected, see \cite[Theorem 3]{tits81}.
 We want to use (the proof of) \cite[Theorem 3.14]{devmue07} to see that $\Delta_\theta$ is $2$-simply connected if and only if $\Delta_+$ is.
 To do so, we have to show that the residues of rank $3$ are simply connected and the residues of rank $2$ are connected.
 But this is true by Theorem \ref{thm:flip_flops_are_gpgs} and Theorem \ref{thm:precise_statement}, respectively \cite[Main Theorem]{devgramue08}. \end{proof}

 The following result has been published in \cite{bengrahofshp07}, \cite{grahornic07} in the case $B_n$ and \cite{grahofshp03}, \cite{grahornic06} in the case $C_n$.
-For the $F_4$ case Gramlich, Hoffman, Mühlherr, and Shpectorov found a proof in Oberwolfach in summer 2005, which because of its length and its tedious case distinctions they did not publish.
-Our proof here logically depends on the same result as the original 2005 proof, such as \cite{devmue07}, \cite{dunlap05}, \cite{tits86}, but is much shorter as the concept of generalized Phan geometries allowed us to get rid of all case distinctions except the distinction of the Dynkin diagrams.
+For the $F_4$ case Hoffman, Köhl, Mühlherr, and Shpectorov found a proof in Oberwolfach in summer 2005, which because of its length and its tedious case distinctions they did not publish.
+Our proof is much shorter as the concept of generalized Phan geometries allowed us to get rid of all case distinctions except the distinction of the Dynkin diagrams.